 Does heat training improve performance?

-Having raced a lot in some very hot conditions over the years (Hawaii, Thailand, Saudi Arabia etc), I think I always tended to see a correlation between the amount of time spent in the hot environment pre-race and how well I performed.
+Having raced a lot in some very hot conditions over the years (including Hawaii, Thailand and Saudi Arabia), I think I always tended to see a correlation between the amount of time spent in the hot environment pre-race and how well I performed.
 That relationship was pretty clear cut; simply preparing in the heat makes you more likely to do well in it, and it takes up to 14 days to get fully acclimatised to a hot environment (if you’ve been living somewhere cool for a while).

-In my capacity as Sports Scientist at the Porsche Human Performance Centre, I oversaw a hell of lot of heat acclimation training sessions in the heat chamber there.
-Our typical clients were racing drivers competing in the Middle East and Asia and runners competing in the Marathon Des Sables.
-We always tended to see some fairly dramatic and positive adaptions in terms of lower heart rates, lower core body temperatures and lower RPEs (ratings of perceived exertion - i.e. subjective notions of how hard exercise was) in athletes undertaking just 5 back to back heat chamber sessions over the period of about a week.
+We've been working with a range of athletes in the heat chamber at the Precision Performance Lab, from triathletes to racing drivers racing in the Middle East and Asia, and runners competing in the Marathon Des Sables.
+We always tended to see some fairly dramatic and positive adaptions in terms of lower heart rates, lower core body temperatures and lower RPEs (ratings of perceived exertion - i.e. subjective notions of how hard exercise was) in athletes undertaking just five back-to-back heat chamber sessions over the period of about a week.

-We saw that even a handful of 1 hour heat exposures (at about 35 degrees C and involving low to moderate levels of aerobic exercise) are enough to kickstart the body into becoming a lot more efficient at dissipating heat and conducting exercise in tough conditions.
+We saw that even a handful of one hour heat exposures (at about 35°C / 95°F and involving low to moderate levels of aerobic exercise) are enough to kickstart the body into becoming a lot more efficient at dissipating heat and conducting exercise in tough conditions.

 How to start heat training